normalvector/ue4_mesh_deformation_toolkit/README.md

 * *Min (Selection, Selection)*: Combined two Selections together by taking the mium value from each of them.
 * *Randomize (Selection, Float, Float)*: Randomize the values in a Selection between the minimum and maximum values provided.
 * *Remap To Curve (Selection, Curve)*:
-* *Remap By Easing (Selection)*: Remaps a selection by applying a configurable easing function to each value.
-Useful for taking the linear fall-off from a selection and turning it into something smoother and more natural. **NOTE: This is a rename of the Ease function**
 * *Remap To Range (Selection, Float, Float)*: Remaps a selection between the minimum and maximum values provided.
 * *SelectionSet + Float*: Adds the given value to all values in a Selection.
 * *Selection + Selection*: Combine two Selections together by adding their values.